 Budapest (made up of the separate cities of Buda and Pest) is the cultural capital of central Europe.
 With over 2 million inhabitants and 2.7 million visitors per year – there is no shortage of unique, delicious and cheap restaurants to please any palate.
 No matter which side of the Danube River you are on, you are never far from a delicious meal.
-Here are our top 5 spots to catch a bite
+Here are our top 5 spots to catch a unique eat

 For an elegant home-cooked sit down meal: